 |

 Is it really Electrolysis?We can measure it.
 We know it exists.
 We can see it's effects.
 We call it electrolysis.
 Yet, it has another name.
 Perhaps a more proper name; Galvanic Corrosion.
 Science has known about galvanic corrosion for years.
 Technically and properly, the term electrolysis is perhaps better used when describing a controlled electro-chemical process, such as in plating or manufacturing.
 The term galvanic corrosion is perhaps more accurately used when describing the destructive effects of metals when exposed to an electrolyte.
 Ocean water is a rather good electrolyte, and big boats are made from metal.
 It's not surprising that the US Navy knows a lot about galvanic corrosion.
-All metals are not created equally.
+The chart below shows that all metals are not created equally.

 The Galvanic Series.